sun-umn/Early_Stopping_for_DIP/README.md

 # Early Stopping for Deep Image Prior

-This is the official implementation of our paper [*Early Stopping for Deep Image Prior*](https://arxiv.org/pdf/2112.06074.pdf).
+This is the official implementation of Early Stopping for Deep Image Prior, which has been accepted to the TMLR.
+You can find our paper via either [*openreview*](https://openreview.net/forum?id=231ZzrLC8X) or [*arxiv*](https://arxiv.org/abs/2112.06074).

 ## Dependencies